• Mail

 10 Years After COP21

-Looking back at the 2015 Paris meeting, the global energy landscape has undergone drastic changes.
-At that time, countries were classified based on their contributions to greenhouse gas emissions: declining emitters, such as the U.S. and the EU, growing emitters, including China and India, and low-emission countries.
-Today, China leads global emissions, accounting for 32%, surpassing the combined emissions of the U.S., the EU, India, and Russia.
-Although China invests more than any other country in renewable and nuclear energy, its reliance on coal remains alarming, accounting for 61% of its electricity generation.
-This reflects a model of “energy addition” rather than a true transition.
+Looking back at that 2015 Paris meeting, the global energy landscape has changed dramatically.
+Countries were then classified according to their contribution to greenhouse gas emissions: declining emitters such as the United States and the European Union, growing emitters such as China and India, and countries with low emissions.
+Today, China leads global emissions by accounting for 32%, thus exceeding the combined emissions of the US, the EU, India and Russia.
+Although China invests more than any other country in renewable and nuclear energy, it still has an alarming dependence on coal, which is used to generate 61% of its electricity.
+This reflects an “energy addition” model rather than a true transition.

-Electrification is essential for the energy transition, but it faces notable challenges.
-In Spain, electricity decarbonization reached 80% by 2024, yet electricity consumption has remained flat for 20 years, and barriers for new consumers limit progress.
-This has kept oil’s share in the primary energy mix at 45%, hindering decarbonization goals.
-Additionally, the future of nuclear energy in Spain is uncertain, unlike the renewed commitments seen in the UK and France.
+Electrification is key to the energy transition, but faces major challenges.
+In Spain, decarbonization of electricity reached 80% in 2024, but electricity consumption has been flat for 20 years and barriers for new consumers are limiting progress.
+Oil’s share in the primary energy matrix is still locked in at 45%, thus hindering decarbonization goals.
+Defossilized liquid and gas energy vectors are therefore necessary, i.e., vectors of the same molecules, but that are bio-based or synthetic in origin.
+The progress made by the operators involved is relevant, but their current social acceptance is merely the result of the lack of competition.
+Moreover, the future of nuclear power in Spain is uncertain compared to renewed commitments in the United Kingdom and France.

-Globally, the EU finds itself caught between two major powers: the U.S. and China.
-The U.S., thanks to fracking, is the world’s largest producer of oil and natural gas, exporting at competitive prices.
-Meanwhile, China combines heavy coal use with Russian gas imports, ensuring a stable energy supply.
-This situation places the EU at a disadvantage, with higher energy costs and reliance on external resources.
+At the global level, the EU finds itself caught between two major powers: the US and China.
+Thanks to fracking, the US is the world’s largest producer of oil and natural gas, which it exports at competitive prices.
+Meanwhile, China combines heavy coal use with Russian gas imports, thus ensuring a robust energy supply.
+This situation places the EU at a disadvantage due to higher energy costs and a reliance on external resources.

-However, Spain and Portugal have the potential to lead Europe’s electricity supply, provided they improve their infrastructure and institutional trust.
-Still, events like the April 2025 blackout and increasing institutional distrust cast doubt on their progress.
+However, Spain and Portugal have the potential to lead Europe’s electricity supply, provided they can improve their infrastructure and institutional trust.
+Nonetheless, events such as the April 2025 blackout and growing institutional distrust cast doubt on such progress.

-Climate change remains a pressing challenge that requires worldwide cooperation.
-While the EU moves toward achieving carbon neutrality by 2050, many critical technologies are still in the early development stages.
-Furthermore, events like the potential weakening of the Gulf Stream could lead to devastating consequences.
-The absence of coordinated international efforts, especially from major emitters such as the U.S. and China, makes the situation even more complicated.
+Climate change remains a pressing challenge that calls for worldwide cooperation.
+While the EU moves toward achieving carbon neutrality by 2050, many critical technologies are still in early stages of development.
+Furthermore, events such as the potential weakening of the Gulf Stream system could have devastating consequences.
+The lack of coordinated action at the international level, especially by major emitters such as the US and China, further complicates the situation.

-In this context, the energy transition must focus not only on electrification but also on defossilization through vectors like hydrogen and ammonia.
-History shows that climate has always shaped humanity, and addressing this challenge requires urgent and coordinated action.
+In this context, the energy transition should not only focus on electrification, but also on defossilization using vectors such as hydrogen and ammonia.
+History shows that climate has always shaped human development.
+Addressing this challenge therefore requires urgent, coordinated action.

 Some Conclusions

-• Europe might be left alone in this crucial global effort.
-The shift away from fossil fuels could take much longer than planned.
-The International Energy Agency highlights many essential technologies that are still in early development stages.
+• Europe may be largely on its own when it comes to tackling this key global endeavor.
+The shift away from fossil fuels may take much longer than anticipated.
+The International Energy Agency has identified many essential technologies that are still in very early development stages.

-• Furthermore, climate has been a key factor throughout history, even when the world did not have 8.1 billion people crowded along coasts and riverbanks.
+• However, climate has been a decisive factor throughout history, even when 8.1 billion people were not living in crowded communities along every coast and river in the world.

-All of this will be discussed at our next meeting, the 23rd IESE Energy event at IESE.
+All this will be discussed at our next meeting at 23 IESE Energy at IESE.

 MORE INFORMATION